 I spent six days in Florence and it was just enough time to see the top Florence sights, but it was also enough time to make me fall in love with the city and wish I didn’t have to leave so soon!
-There are so many amazing things to do in Florence and it ended up being my favorite city in Italy.

 You’ll find an in-depth travel guide below, and here’s my custom Google Map showing all the top Florence sights and best restaurants!

-For something more economically priced and still a nice experience, the Westin Florence is right across the street from the St. Regis.
+For something more economically priced and still a nice experience, the Westin Florence is right across the street from The St. Regis.
 These hotels are in a fantastic location and you can easily walk to most of the top Florence sights.

 If you prefer staying at an Airbnb (and there are some very reasonably priced Airbnbs in Florence), check out my list of the best Florence Airbnbs.